 Item 3.
 Quantitative and Qualitative Disclosures about Market Risk

 Market risk is the exposure to loss resulting from changes in market factors such as interest rates, foreign currency exchange rates, commodity prices and equity prices.
-The primary market risks that we are exposed to are interest rate, prepayment, spread, liquidity, extension and credit risk.
+The primary market risks that we are exposed to are interest rate, prepayment, spread, liquidity, extension, credit and inflation risk.

 Interest Rate Risk

 Interest rate risk is highly sensitive to many factors, including governmental monetary and tax policies, domestic and international economic and political considerations and other factors beyond our control.